-Ikea to roll out furniture leasing option
+Ikea to test furniture leasing option in 30 markets

 Swedish furniture retailer Ikea will begin offering the option to lease certain furniture pieces in Switzerland as early as this month, the Financial Times first reported.
 An Ikea spokesperson confirmed to Retail Dive that the pilot project is expected to roll out this quarter.